aama/webappy/README.md

 display 'pivoted' on the value for 'tam'.

     3.2 `pdgmDisp-baseApp-GPDGM.py`:

 As its name suggests, this script offers a generalization of the notion "paradigm".
-In many grammatical traditions (cf. the familiar "APPENDIX: PARADIGMS" of the standard Indoeuropean and Afroasiatic grammars, but also, e.g. 2nd millennium
+In many grammatical traditions (cf. the familiar "APPENDIX: PARADIGMS" of the standard Indoeuropean and Afroasiatic grammars, but also, e.g. 2nd millennium B.C.
+Sumerian [OIP; Gragg]), this is a complete enumeration of the forms considered to model/exemplify a morphological system.
+This is realized as an exhaustive set of tabular presentations each giving, e.g.:

-B.C.
-Sumerian [OIP; Gragg]), this is a complete enumeration of the forms considered to model/exemplify a morphological system is given by an exhaustive set of tabular presentations each giving, e.g., forms representing the possible combinations of `number`, `person`, `gender` categories for one possible combination out of all the other relevant morphological catefories: `part-of-speech`, `tense`, `aspect`, 'mood', `case`, 'inflectional class`, etc.
+   1) for one possible combination out of all the relevant morphological catefories: `part-of-speech`, `tense`, `aspect`, 'mood', `case`, 'inflectional class`, etc. (= the `property: value' list given in the `common` portion of each `termcluster` in `LANG-pdgms.json' )

+    2) the forms associated with the possible combinations of (e.g., for verbs) the `number`, `person`, `gender` properties ( = the 'terms' table [list of lists] of the lexemes characterized by the 'common' property set.

+In 'pdgmDisp-baseApp-GPDGM.py` we have this same structure of a set of 'common' property-value pairs and a "table" of 'terms', except that the `commmon` and `terms` except that the set of property-values associated with each is completely at the discretion of the investigator.
+Obviously the regular paradigms of the 'LANG-pdgms.json' files are a special case of GPDGM displays, as are a very large number of `common`-`term` combinations which do not correspond to any possible or occurring form.
+But by exploring occurring combinations of interest, including ones which involve distinct languages, this dislay routine opens up the possibility of many potentially interesting and relevant form tables.

     3.3 `pdgmDisp-formsearch.py`:

 This script is for the comparison of realizations of a given property/value combination in different languages.
 Two or more languages can be selected from the upper-right